kernelkit/infix/doc/container.md

 Container Images
 ----------------

-The underlying `podman` project support importing and fetching images in a variety of ways, the most common ones are also supported by Infix.
+The underlying `podman` project supports importing and fetching images in a variety of ways, the most common ones are also supported by Infix.
 In this section we present how to use them and in the next section we show how to upgrade to a newer base image.